-When a sexual harassment victim is able to get an investigation, schools will still be allowed-and in many cases, forced-to use unfair and re-traumatizing procedures that aren't required in any other investigations of student or staff misconduct-including: (i) creating unnecessary delays, (ii) presuming the harassment never occurred, (iii) re-traumatizing the survivor through direct, live crossexamination, and (iv) using an unfair standard of proof that tilts the investigation in favor of named harassers.
+When a sexual harassment victim is able to get an investigation, schools will still be allowed-and in many cases, forced-to use unfair and re-traumatizing procedures that aren't required in any other investigations of student or staff misconduct-including: (i) creating unnecessary delays, (ii) presuming the harassment never occurred, (iii) re-traumatizing the survivor through direct, live cross-examination, and (iv) using an unfair standard of proof that tilts the investigation in favor of named harassers.

-• UNNECESSARY DELAYS: Previously, the Department of Education recommended that schools finish investigations within 60 days.
-If there was an ongoing criminal investigation, schools were required to "promptly resume" the school's investigation as soon as the police had finished gathering evidence-not wait for the ultimate outcome of the criminal investigation (which can take a very long time).
+• UNNECESSARY DELAYS: Previously, the Department of Education recommended that schools finish investigations within 60 days.28 If there was an ongoing criminal investigation, schools were required to "promptly resume" the school's investigation as soon as the police had finished gathering evidence-not wait for the ultimate outcome of the criminal investigation (which can take a very long time).29

-The new rule drops the 60-day recommendation and allows schools to delay their own Title IX investigations for an unspecified period if there is an ongoing criminal investigation-despite the fact that such investigations can be very lengthy.
+The new rule not only replaces the maximum 60-day recommendation with a minimum 20-day requirement30 but also allows schools to delay their own Title IX investigations for an unspecified period if there is an ongoing criminal investigation31-despite the fact that such investigations can be very lengthy.
 The new rule ignores the fact that Title IX is a civil rights law, not a criminal law, and that schools are required to conduct their own investigations independent of the police.
-The rule will make it particularly difficult for K-12 students who suffer sexual abuse to have a timely Title IX investigation, since most K 12 employees are required by state law to report child sexual abuse to the police,30 which will trigger a criminal investigation.
-Student survivors have noted that many school investigations already take more than 180 days or even up to 519 days to resolve.31 State attorneys general commenting on the proposed rule pointed out that creating additional grounds for delay will only further "re-victimize" survivors "as the process drags on without resolution or relief."32
+The rule will make it particularly difficult for K-12 students who suffer sexual abuse to have a timely Title IX investigation, since most K 12 employees are required by state law to report child sexual abuse to the police,32 which will trigger a criminal investigation.
+Student survivors have noted that many school investigations already take more than 180 days or even up to 519 days to resolve.33 State attorneys general commenting on the proposed rule pointed out that creating additional grounds for delay will only further "re-victimize" survivors "as the process drags on without resolution or relief."34

-- PRESUMPTION OF NO SEXUAL HARASSMENT: Under the new rule, for the first time, schools will be required to start all sexual harassment investigations with the presumption that no sexual harassment occurred-even though no such presumption is required for other school investigations of student or employee misconduct, like physical assault or religious harassment.
+• PRESUMPTION OF NO SEXUAL HARASSMENT: Under the new rule, for the first time, schools will be required to start all sexual harassment investigations with the presumption that no sexual harassment occurred35-even though no such presumption is required for other school investigations of student or employee misconduct, like physical assault or religious harassment.
 In other words, schools will be effectively forced to presume that all students who report sexual harassment are lying.
 This presumption, which improperly imports a criminal law standard into a non-criminal investigation, perpetuates the sexist myth that women and girls frequently lie about sexual assault and other forms of sexual harassment.
-As the state attorneys general and campus police officers pointed out when opposing the proposed rule, this requirement not only "improperly tilts the process" in favor of named sexual harassers but also wrongly imports a criminal law presumption into non-criminal investigations.35 - RETRAUMATIZING LIVE CROSS-EXAMINATION: Previously, schools were "strongly" encouraged to have students submit their investigation or hearing questions to a "trained third party," who would ask the questions on their behalf.36 Under the new rule, in higher education, survivors and witnesses in sexual harassment investigations will be forced to submit to cross-examination "directly, orally, and in real time" by the respondent's "advisor of choice" if they want their statements to be considered as evidence by the school.
+As the state attorneys general and campus police officers pointed out when opposing the proposed rule, this requirement not only "improperly tilts the process" in favor of named sexual harassers36 but also wrongly imports a criminal law presumption into non-criminal investigations.37

+• RETRAUMATIZING LIVE CROSS-EXAMINATION:

+Previously, schools were "strongly" encouraged to have students submit their investigation or hearing questions to a "trained third party," who would ask the questions on their behalf.
+Under the new rule, in higher education, survivors and witnesses in sexual harassment investigations will be forced to submit to cross-examination "directly, orally, and in real time" by the respondent's "advisor of choice" if they want any of their statements to be considered as evidence by the school.
 The respondent's advisor could be an angry parent or fraternity brother of the respondent, a faculty member who oversees the survivor's academic work, or an "attack dog" criminal defense lawyer-even if the survivor cannot afford an attorney.
-This live, adversarial cross-examination will occur without the legal protections, including rules of evidence, that are available in courtroom proceedings, ensuring that many student survivors will be retraumatized or deterred from coming forward at all, and that many witnesses will refuse to participate in investigatory processes.
-In K-12 schools, schools will have the option of forcing students to undergo this process,38 despite evidence showing that hostile cross-examination makes it especially difficult for children to provide accurate testimony.